realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 - Smile, make eye contact, and greet warmly.
 - Use openers like:

   - "Hi!
-We’re here sharing God’s love.
+We’re here sharing G-d’s love.
 May I ask about your spiritual journey?"
   - "Can we offer you a prayer today?"

 ### Conversations

-- **Listen First:** Reflect back what people share (e.g., "It sounds like you’ve been hurt by church before.")
+- **Listen First:** Reflect back what people share (e.g., "It sounds like you’ve been hurt by Synagogue before.")
 - **Empathize:** "I'm so sorry you’ve experienced that.
 Can I share how Yeshua changed my life?"
-- **Share the Gospel Simply:**
+- **Share the Good News Simply:**

-  - God loves you and desires a relationship with you (John 3:16).
+  - G-d loves you and desires a relationship with you (John 3:16).
-  - We all sin and fall short of God’s standard (Romans 3:23).
+  - We all sin and fall short of G-d’s standard (Romans 3:23).
   - Yeshua died and rose again to offer forgiveness (Romans 5:8).
   - We are called to repent and trust in Him (Acts 3:19).